-Biological, physical and chemical components of freshwater aquatic habitats and their ecological relationships.
-Laboratories involve observation, collection and analysis of aquatic samples using scientific techniques.
-Prerequisite: ENG-101 and MAT-028A or permission of the instructor.
+A study of the biological, physical, and chemical components of freshwater aquatic habitats and their ecological relationships.
+Laboratories involve observation, collection, and analysis of aquatic samples using scientific techniques.
+Prerequisites: ENG-101 and MAT-028A, or permission of the instructor.